BabyB1u3/RT_Rendering_Lab/docs/design/input_event_system.md

 Each demo/layer owns its own `InputActionMap` instance.
 The `ShadowMapping` and `MaterialPlayground` demos each load bindings from `Content/Config/input/*.json` and fall back to hardcoded defaults saved to `Saved/Config/`.
-Gamepad source types are present in `InputSource::Type` but `IsSourceDown()` only handles keyboard and mouse until Layer 5 is built.
-`MaterialPlayground` demos each load bindings from `assets/configs/input/*.json` and fall back to hardcoded defaults saved to `saved/configs/`. `InputSource::Type` includes gamepad button and gamepad axis values, and `IsSourceDown()` / edge queries now resolve them through `InputDeviceManager`.
+`InputSource::Type` includes gamepad button and gamepad axis values, and `IsSourceDown()` / edge queries now resolve them through `InputDeviceManager`.

 **Typical usage**: